kennychou0529/CarND-Advanced-Lane-Lines/solution_writeup.md

 | RGB Yellow 	| Lower = {230, 180, 20}, Upper = {255, 255, 255} 			|
 | HLS Yellow 	| Lower = {20, 100, 30}, Upper = {45, 200, 255}     		|

-The code for thresholding is contained in the threshold_colours() function of the 6th cell in the pipeline_sessions.ipnyb file
+The code for thresholding is contained in the threshold_colours() function of the 6th cell in the pipeline_sessions.ipnyb file.

 See Images below for output of thresholding from each colour space